rizkyfebriann/rizkyfebriann/README.md

 --->

 # Hi there 👋 , I'm Rizky Febrian!
 Experienced as QA Engineer (Manual) , Having knowledge to create web automation using Cucumber Selenium Java.
 Create mobile (Android) automation using Cucumber Appium Java.
-API Testing using Postman and Cucumber Serenity BDD with Rest Assured.
-And having knowledge about Project Management Tools such a TestRail, Trello..
+API Testing using Postman, Insomnia and Cucumber Serenity BDD with Rest Assured.
+And having knowledge about Project Management Tools such a TestRail, Jira, Trello..

 ### Stats:
 <details>
  <summary><strong>What i am learning/working on these days</strong></summary>
     - 🔭 I’m currently Job Seeker</br>
     - 💬 Ask anything about me</br>
-    - 👀 I’m interested in ... </br>
+    - 👀 I’m interested in Computer, Software and anything all about technology </br>
-    - 🌱 I’m currently try to learning Katalon, Cypress, Jira, Insomnia </br>
+    - 🌱 I’m currently try to learning Katalon, RobotFramework, Cypress</br>
     - 💞️ I’m looking to collaborate on Startup or Tech company </br>
     - 📫 How to reach me: <a href="mailto:rizkyyfebriann@gmail.com">Email me!</a>  </br>
     - 😄 Pronouns: He/Him </br>
-    - ⚡ Fun fact: ... </br>
+    - ⚡ Fun fact: I'm like cats </br>
 </details>
 <p align="left">
 <a href="https://github.com/rizkyfebriann">